 Appropriate sanctions, in line with the Positive Behaviour Policy, will be applied as deemed relevant to a situation.
-These may include alternative arrangements for playtimes, discussions, target setting, withdrawal from situations etc.
+These may include alternative arrangements for playtimes, discussions, target setting, withdrawal from situations or more formal responses, such as Suspension.

 There may be a revisit to learning on healthy relationships, respect and responsibility etc from Relationships and Health Education curriculum.
 There may be the need for more bespoke support and learning, to empower pupils to make wise and healthy choices as well as understand both their rights and responsibilities in relationships (such as friendships).